-However, FuelRods have now been in the Florida parks (as well as Disneyland) and have spread throughout Walt Disney World.
-As such, it’s probably time to address their cost v. convenience, and weigh the pros and cons.
+While the headline is pretty blunt, there is more nuance to the question of whether you should buy a FuelRod while visiting Walt Disney World or Disneyland.
+As such, we’ll address their cost v. convenience, and weigh the pros and cons.
 Note that this FuelRoad review is entirely our subjective assessment of how FuelRods work (or don’t) for us.
 You may disagree entirely, finding a lot of value in FuelRods–and that’s fine.

 For those who are unfamiliar with the concept, FuelRods are portable chargers that can be purchased in Walt Disney World parks and used to (partially) recharge your iPhone or other device on the go.
 You can then swap for a new battery pack at FuelRod kiosks once you’ve exhausted one.
 In a nutshell, our view is that FuelRods are pretty great…for people who have never heard of Amazon.com…